Bostonia is published in print three times a year and updated weekly on the web.

 Our volunteers continue to be motivated by a spirit of service, but they have the tools of the 21st century.

 The Peace Corps is active in 66 countries around the world—in Eastern Europe, Asia, the Pacific Islands, Latin America, the Middle East, and the Caribbean.
 About 46 percent of volunteers serve in Africa across 24 nations, and 20 percent of volunteers serve in Latin America.
 Zambia and Senegal are two of our largest programs, each with more than 250 currently serving volunteers.
 Historically, the Philippines has hosted the most volunteers, with more than 8,700 volunteers serving there since 1961.
 Throughout the agency’s history, Peace Corps volunteers have served in 140 countries.
-Earlier this month, our first class of volunteers arrived in our newest country, Kosovo.
+This year, our first class of volunteers arrived in our newest country, Kosovo.

 The Peace Corps is unique among service organizations because our volunteers live and work at the community level—they go the last mile where most development agencies, and even host governments, rarely reach.